-At Cool-jams we have had quite a few clients that have written us about their ordeal with chemotherapy and how they suffered from terrible night sweats.
-Our Cool-jams cooling pajamas and cooling bedding provided an excellent solution to those sleepless nights.
-Cancer fighting Foods Another way to help the effects of chemotherapy is through your diet.
-Chemotherapy took its toll on Steven Satterfield.
+At Cool-jams we have had quite a few customers that have written us about their ordeal with chemotherapy and how they suffered from terrible night sweats.
+Our Cool-jams moisture wicking pajamas and cooling bedding provided an excellent solution to those sleepless nights.
+Cancer fighting foods are another way to help the effects of chemotherapy is through your diet.
+Chemotherapy took its toll on one of our customers and we decided to share his story.

-The co-owner and executive chef of Miller Union in Atlanta lost his hair, his spunk, and his skin turned grayish-green.
-But Satterfield, a local and nationally acclaimed chef, battled back by turning to what he loves and understands well — the health benefits of eating nutrient-dense, fresh, and locally grown fruits and vegetables.
-Diagnosed in February 2012 with stage III testicular cancer, Satterfield underwent surgery and three rounds of chemotherapy — one week on, and two weeks off.
-By day 6 and 7 during the on-weeks, Satterfield, known for boundless energy, was virtually bedridden.
+The co-owner and executive chef of a restaurant in Atlanta lost his hair, his spunk, and his skin turned grayish-green.
+But as a local and nationally acclaimed chef, battled back by turning to what he loves and understands well — the health benefits of eating nutrient-dense, fresh, and locally grown fruits and vegetables.
+Diagnosed in February with stage III testicular cancer, he underwent surgery and three rounds of chemotherapy — one week on, and two weeks off.
+By day 6 and 7 during the on-weeks, our customer known for boundless energy, was virtually bedridden.

-During chemotherapy, Satterfield gave in to weird cravings — like sudden urges for spicy Thai food.
+During chemotherapy, he oddly gave in to weird cravings — like sudden urges for spicy Thai food.
 But he also satisfied his continuous yearning for carbs by filling up on vegetable-laden pasta dishes and a Gumbo z’Herbes, a green gumbo, traditionally served at Lent and packed with greens — collards, kale, turnip greens and spinach.
 The way he nourished his body during his cancer journey helped him get through a tough time and paid off in health.
-Just one week after completing chemotherapy in June of last year, Satterfield returned to work at the restaurant full-time.
+Just one week after completing chemotherapy, he returned to work at the restaurant full-time.
 During a recent afternoon, clad in jeans and plaid shirt, and sipping sparkling water, the chef said he believes his vegetable and fruit diet helped him bounce back fast.
-Satterfield is part of a growing number of cancer patients paying closer attention to nutrition every step of their journey.
+He's now part of a growing number of cancer patients paying closer attention to nutrition every step of their journey.
 It’s no longer considered, “alternative” care according to doctors.

 Instead, eating a well-thought-out diet is playing a more central role in overall care.
 Most doctors will tell you to eat 8 to 9 servings of fruits and vegetables a day, or at least five But knowing the importance of healthy eating is just the first step.
 Good nutrition should be a priority.
 The anti-cancer properties of a diet full of fruits and vegetables can help prevent disease as well as offer therapeutic benefits while a patient undergoes cancer treatments.
 Soy and tomatoes help minimize side effects from treatment.